HRida/HRida/README.md

 - 👀 I’m interested in ...
 X
 - 🌱 I’m currently learning ...
 Y
 - 💞️ I’m looking to collaborate on ...
 Z
 - 📫 How to reach me ...
-Just take good look
+Just take a good look

 <!---
 HRida/HRida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.